wbhart/mpir/build.vc14/readme.txt

   mpir\build.vc14\<lib|dll>_mpir_<processor>\<win32|x64>\<release|debug>

+Here (and in what follows) the template <processor> indicates that a specific processor build name has to be substituted at this point, while
-where a and b in <a|b> are alternatives.
-For example, the location of the sandybridge_ivybridge release build static library is:
+<a|b> indicates that either a or b  has to be chosen.
+For example, the
+location of the sandybridge_ivybridge release build static library is:

   mpir\build.vc14\lib_mpir_sandybridge_ivybridge\x64\Release